Do Cancer Treatments Affect the Heart?

 Heart damage (cardiotoxicity) from chemotherapy or radiation therapy is common.
 And between 5 percent and 15 percent of cancer patients will develop full-blown heart failure after surviving cancer.
 This number doesn’t account for many others who develop high blood pressure or atrial fibrillation — which increases the risk of stroke — as a result of cancer treatment.

 Research led by Rochester, which included patients at 12 cardio-oncology programs across the U.S., showed that a pacemaker-like device can help normalize heart damage in cancer survivors.
-The study results are reported this week in the Journal of the American Medical Association (JAMA).
+The study results are reported in the Journal of the American Medical Association (JAMA).

 How do chemo and radiation damage the heart?